donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/deitmar-af.jpg" alt="Deitmar AF" width="200px"/>

-There are a few books written by Deitmar in the list and they are all good, this is no exception.
+There are a few books written by Deitmar on this list and they are all good, this is no exception.
 I found it hard, but that was probably due to my inexperience rather than the actual book.
 At least I think so.
 Either way, the short amount I read was good, I liked the examples in particular.
 There is of course:

 **[Modular Functions and Modular Forms](https://www.jmilne.org/math/CourseNotes/mf.html)**, *J.S.
 Milne*